great-wyrm/web3/docs/characters.md

 This will ensure that the Great Wyrm community can build the game world without having to worry about lawsuits tainting the magic of our shared creation.

-We will denote agreement to this condition on a separate smart contract, and the Great Wyrm character contract will check that an account has agreed to these terms from that contract whenever that account attempts to change character metadata.
+The method that players use to set metadata URIs on the Great Wyrm character contract will take a boolean argument (`cc0Consent`) that they have to explicitly set to `true` else the transaction will fail.
+This is how we will represent players' consent to release their content to the Great Wyrm community under CC0.